wagtail/wagtail-vector-index/docs/vector-indexes.md

 3. Consider the nature of your data and queries.
 Some domains might require lower thresholds to capture relevant semantic relationships.

 Remember, the optimal threshold can vary depending on your specific use case, data, and the embedding model used.
 Experimentation and iterative tuning are often necessary to find the best balance between precision and recall for your application.

+For code examples and step-by-step guides on using similarity thresholds, please refer to our How-To Guide: [Using Similarity Thresholds in Wagtail Vector Index](./how-to/using-similarity-thresholds.md).